yarikshevchuk/yarikshevchuk/README.md

-Welcome there, my name is Yaroslav Shevchuk and...
+Welcome there, my name is Yaroslav Shevchuk and I am AI student at LPNU

 <!---
 yarikshevchuk/yarikshevchuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.